First things first: What is an

-- Email/newsletter/bulletin announcements to explain the decision-making process and outline the expectations.
+- Email, newsletter, or bulletin announcements to explain the decision-making process and outline the expectations.

-- Post a web page on the church website giving full details of the policy for and purpose of ESAs.
+- Post on the church website giving full details of the policy for and purpose of ESAs.

 - Include a short line in the bulletin every week to welcome ESAs for people with disabilities and direct them to where more information can be found.